-Full text: Modi encouraging communal hate and fear mongering, accuse women activists, organisations
+Full text: Modi is encouraging communal hate, fear mongering, say women activists and organisations

 Over 160 women and 13 organisations have urged Prime Minister Narendra Modi to stop Bharatiya Janata Party members from threatening women with violence and instead fight the upcoming Delhi Assembly elections by upholding the dignity of the Constitution.
 In an open letter to Modi, the signatories said the firing outside Jamia Millia Islamia on January 30 was a fallout of hate speeches by BJP members.

-The Assembly elections are scheduled for all 70 seats in the city-state on February 8.
-The results will be declared on February 11.
-The BJP has attempted to portray the Delhi elections as a referendum on the ongoing protests, particularly at Shaheen Bagh, where women have been sitting on protest since December 15.
+Assembly elections are scheduled for all 70 seats in the city-state on February 8.
+The results will be out on February 11.
+The BJP has attempted to portray the Delhi elections as a referendum on the ongoing protests, particularly at Shaheen Bagh, where women have been sitting on protest since December 15, over several matters, particularly the Citizenship Amendment Act.

 Hours after a gunman fired shots at protestors outside the Jamia Millia Islamia University on January 30, Home Minister Amit Shah asked Delhi voters at an election rally if they were “with Modi or Shaheen Bagh?”
-Earlier, Union minister Anurag Thakur had led a crowd of BJP supporters in chanting the slogan: “Shoot the traitors”.
+Earlier, Union minister Anurag Thakur had led a crowd of BJP supporters in chanting the slogan “shoot the traitors”.
 Lok Sabha BJP MP Parvesh Verma claimed protestors at Shaheen Bagh would “rape and kill your sisters and daughters”.
 These instances of hate speech prompted the Election Commission to ban Thakur and Verma from campaigning for a few days.
 On Saturday, Uttar Pradesh Chief Minister Adityanath appeared to suggest the use of bullets as a means to get dissenters on board.

 “Is the BJP now openly endangering the lives of India’s women and children?” asked the signatories in the letter.
 “This is what history will record and India will not forgive, Mr. Prime Minister.
 We condemn this attempt to demean our histories of pain and fear by using it for cheap, divisive electioneering,” they added.

-The letter has been signed by 13 outfits such as Pinjra Tod and Karwan-e- Mohabbat and 162 individuals.
-The individual signatories include Professor Nivedita Menon, filmmaker Saba Dewan, child rights activist Enakshi Ganguly and historian Uma Chakravarti, among others.
+The letter has been signed by 13 outfits such as Pinjra Tod and Karwan-e- Mohabbat, and 162 individuals.
+The individual signatories include economist Devaki Jain, professor Nivedita Menon, filmmaker Saba Dewan, child rights activist Enakshi Ganguly and historian Uma Chakravarti, among others.

 They accused Modi of encouraging communal hate and fear mongering.
 They reminded Modi that he, as the prime minister of the country, has a Constitutional obligation to protect the rights of all citizens.
 “When members of your party exhort mobs to use violence and bullets and you remain silent or support them, remember it is you who are responsible,” the letter added.

 The signatories said they do not fear the Shaheen Baghs of Delhi.
 “What we fear is a government that directs its security forces to attack peacefully protesting students, women and men,” they wrote.
 “Elected members who openly threaten ordinary citizens.
 And a police force that stands by and watches as people inspired by this hate-filled rhetoric indulge in acts of violence.”